kalenwallin/Notion/readme.md

 # Portfolio.v3

+Kalen shares his development experience through career and personal experiences, projects, and more.

 Built using the [Next.js Notion Starter Kit](https://github.com/transitive-bullshit/nextjs-notion-starter-kit/) by [Travis Fischer](https://transitivebullsh.it).

 Logo designed in Figma.
 Inspired by the Next.js logo.